fabiosenracorrea/Trybe/10_JEST_TESTS/10.12_Basic_and_Async_Tests/readme.md

 Unitary tests are a most on modern applications.
 They save you a lot of time (and money).
 Understanding how to work with the different types of code JS can have to build optimized and correct tests for each case is a must.

-That said, dealing with callbacks and async functions on JS is one of the hardest parts of the language, it wouldnt be different when it comes to testing.
+That said, dealing with callbacks and async functions on JS is one of the hardest parts of the language, it wouldn't be different when it comes to testing.

 ###### Feedback